-If you want to record internal audio that comes from apps or games in your computer, go to this page instead: How to Record Internal Audio on Windows 11/10 (Without Microphone).
+If you’re looking to record internal audio from apps or games on your computer, follow this guide instead: How to Record Internal Audio on Windows 11/10 (Without Microphone).

-If you want to record voice and screen as a video on Windows 11 or 10, check out this tutorial: How to Record a Video of Your Screen (with Sound) on Windows 11/10.
+If you want to record both voice and screen as a video on Windows 11/10, check out this tutorial: How to Record a Video of Your Screen (with Sound) on Windows 11/10.

 Record voice on Windows 11 or 10

-Windows 11/10 comes with a variety of useful built-in apps which include a simple recorder app called Voice Recorder.
-With the help of the Voice Recorder app, you can easily and quickly record any voice that comes from your microphone without having to install any other recorder software.
-Here’s how to use the app to record voices and audio from your Mic on Windows 11/10.
+Windows 11/10 comes with a built-in app called Voice Recorder that can quickly and easily record any audio that comes from your microphone.
+Here’s how to use the app to record voices and audio from your Mic on Windows 11/10: